 In 1995, the National Academy of Cable Programming honored Temple with their CableACE award for Best Game Show Special or Series.
 (Owing to the Emmys increasingly recognizing cable programs, the ceremony was discontinued in 1998.)

 Since Legends was inspired by the action-adventure film genre—producer David Greenfield once said he wanted kids to feel like they were in the middle of an Indiana Jones movie—it was only fitting for it to eventually morph into one.
-Nickelodeon recently announced that the show would be adapted into a live-action television movie about three kids faced with solving the puzzles of Olmec.
-The Steps of Knowledge are also expected to appear.
+Nickelodeon announced in 2016 that the show would be adapted into a live-action television movie about three kids faced with solving the puzzles of Olmec.

 12. OLMEC WAS SOLD OFF TO THE HIGHEST BIDDER.